MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

   This will take you to the <a href="https://portal.azure.com" target="_blank">Microsoft Azure portal</a>.

 ### 2.4 Add groups in Azure AD
+This section is the walkthrough is optional.
+However, we recommend that you create groups in Azure AD to manage access to corporate resources, such as apps, policies and settings, and so on.
+For more information, see <a href="https://docs.microsoft.com/en-us/azure/active-directory/active-directory-manage-groups" target="_blank">Managing access to resources with Azure Active Directory groups</a>.

 To add Azure AD group(s), we will use the <a href="https://manage.windowsazure.com/" target="_blank">classic Azure portal (https://manage.windowsazure.com)</a>.
 See <a href="https://docs.microsoft.com/en-us/azure/active-directory/active-directory-accessmanagement-manage-groups" target="_blank">Managing groups in Azure Active Directory</a> for more information about managing groups.

-You can use the group(s) you add in Azure AD as the group you use for provisioning settings or apps through Intune.

 **To add groups in Azure AD**